 Early leaks indicate a 4,500 mAh battery, a 12.5% increase from last year.
 Battery life, however, will likely be comparable to last year thanks to the 120 Hz display.
 As far as wired charging goes, OnePlus will either use the same Warp Charger 30T found in the OnePlus 7T or an upgraded 50 W Super Warp Charger.
 We suspect it will be the former as this is the more recent leak.

-Alongside wireless charging is reverse wireless charging support.
+Alongside wireless charging is rumored support for reverse wireless charging.
 It will be able to charge other Qi-standard wireless devices up to 3 W. We suspect the upcoming Bullets Wireless Z will be able to take advantage of these features alongside its own support for Warp Charging.

 - Battery: rechargeable lithium-ion